-Persons aged between 16 years to under 18 years of age who wish to take game species during the season must hold a current Tasmanian Minors (Firearms) Permit to use a firearm.
-Game Licences will not be issued to a person under the age of 16 years where a firearm is required to be used.
+Persons aged between 14 to under 18 years of age who wish to take game species during the open season must hold a current Tasmanian Minor's (Firearms) Permit to use a firearm.
+Game licences will not be issued to a person under the age of 14 where a firearm is required to be used.
 Please contact Firearms Services

 Overseas firearms licences are not recognised in Tasmania.
 It is necessary for a Tasmanian exemption permit to be obtained.
-Please contact Tasmanian Firearm Enquiries on (03) 6230 2720 for further information on obtaining this exemption.
+Please contact Firearm Services

-All applicants including those with Renewal Applications applying for a game licence by post who do not provide their current firearm's licence on their application (where a firearm is required to take a species) will have their application returned to them without processing.
+All applicants including those with Renewal Applications applying for a game licence by post who do not provide their current firearms licence on their application (where a firearm is required to take a species) will have their application returned to them without processing.

 Applicants purchasing via the post or online through the game licensing website may be required to produce their firearms licence for verification.

-Applicant's firearm licences, minor's firearm permits and international visitor firearm exemptions must be sighted by Service Tasmania staff when a game licence is purchased in person by either the applicant or the applicant's agent.
+Applicant's firearm licences, minor's firearm permits, and international visitor firearm exemptions must be sighted by Service Tasmania staff when a game licence is purchased in person by either the applicant or the applicant's agent.

 When an applicant is purchasing a wallaby game licence only so that they can participate in a crop protection activity (spotlight permit) as a non-shooting participant, (for example, as a spotlight holder or driver), then tick the firearm exempt box on the game licence application form.

-Purchasing Options for Game Licences
+Purchasing Options for Recreational Game Licences

 - In person at any Service Tasmania Shop